prastab/movie-tracker/README.md

 This installs all required dependencies for both server and frontend.

-> If you prefer to install dependencies separately, navigate to each folder and run:
+> If you prefer to install dependencies separately, run: `npm install` in each folder.
-> • For the server: `cd server && npm install`
-> • For the frontend: `cd frontend && npm install`

 ### 2. Database Setup

-• Ensure you have a MySQL server running and that you have created a database matching the name in your `.env` (MYSQL_DATABASE).
+• Make sure your MySQL server running and create database matching the name in your `.env` (MYSQL_DATABASE).
 • The file `schema.sql` (inside the `server` folder) contains the necessary SQL statements to create tables for users, sessions, watchlist, and ratings.
 • To initialize the database tables, run:

 ```bash
 npm run db-init
 ```

-This command switches to the `server` folder and executes `node setup-db.js` to create all database tables.
+> This command switches to the `server` folder and executes `node setup-db.js` to create all database tables.

 ### 3. Running the Server and Frontend Concurrently

-For convenience, you can start both the server and the frontend at the same time using the provided `dev` script:
+You can start both the server and the frontend at the same time using the provided `dev` script:

 ```bash
 npm run dev